-neutral mid-point for both active and passive methods.
-In addition, there was no difference in mean dislike ratings for active vs. passive methods.
-Thus, differences between acceptability of active and passive methods were small, inconsistent, and unlikely to be clinically meaningful.
+neutral midpoint for both the active and passive methods.
+In addition, there was no difference in the mean dislike ratings between the active and passive methods.
+Thus, the differences between the acceptability of the active and passive methods were small, inconsistent, and unlikely to be clinically meaningful.
 These comparisons between active and passive methods increase our confidence somewhat that the selective use of active measures, when necessary, may be acceptable to participants for relatively long periods.
-Of course, from this study we cannot speculate strongly beyond 3 months.
+However, from this study, we cannot speculate strongly beyond 3 months.

-Some sensing methods (e.g., EMA, audio check-ins) will always require active input from users but other methods may become more passive with further technological advances.
-For example, our sensing of sleep quality in this study made use of an early version of the Beddit sleep monitor that required participants to actively log when they entered and exited their bed during each period of sleep.
-However, later versions of the Beddit detect periods of sleep automatically.
-Similarly, we discontinued sensing of physiology with the Empatica E4 in an early phase of our study because participants had to manually connect the wristband each night to a tablet to upload their data.
+Some sensing methods (eg, EMA and audio check-ins) will always require active input from users, but other methods may become more passive with further technological advances.
+For example, our sensing of sleep quality in this study used an early version of the Beddit Sleep Monitor that required participants to actively log when they entered and exited their bed during each period of sleep.
+However, later versions of Beddit automatically detect periods of sleep.
+Similarly, we discontinued the sensing of physiology with Empatica E4 in an early phase of our study because participants had to manually connect the wristband each night to a tablet to upload their data.
 This proved too burdensome and complex for most participants.
-However, the current version of the Empatica E4 claims to have improved automatic Bluetooth streaming of the data to the cloud, which if robust, would greatly reduce the burden associated with physiology sensing.
+However, the current version of Empatica E4 claims to have improved automatic Bluetooth streaming of the data to the cloud, which if robust, would greatly reduce the burden associated with physiology sensing.

 The acceptability of active sensing methods holds great clinical utility.
-Active personal sensing methods such as EMA offer unique insight into patient experiences, thoughts, and feelings that cannot always be captured accurately or comprehensively by passive methods.
-Self-report EMA in particular seems likely to maintain a role in risk monitoring and other, similar clinical applications.
-Thus, we were encouraged to find that even with relatively high active burden of 4X daily surveys, EMA was acceptable to participants as assessed via self-report and behavioral adherence.
+Active personal sensing methods, such as EMA, offer unique insights into patient experiences, thoughts, and feelings that cannot always be captured accurately or comprehensively by passive methods.
+Self-reported EMA, in particular, seems likely to play a role in risk monitoring and other similar clinical applications.
+Thus, we were encouraged to find that even with a relatively high active burden of 4 times daily surveys, EMA was acceptable to participants, as assessed via self-report and behavioral adherence.

-4. Important Individual Differences in Subjective Perceptions Exist Both Within and Across Personal Sensing Methods
+Important Individual Differences in Subjective Perceptions Exist Both Within and Across Personal Sensing Methods

-We included a second and more novel daily active sensing method in this study, audio check-ins.
-These audio check-ins have high potential as a rich source of information about participants’ daily experiences.
-Natural language processing of transcripts of their check-ins can provide a novel window into their thoughts [79–82].
-These audio check-ins provided participants the opportunity to share more openly and candidly (i.e., without close-ended questions) their thoughts, feelings, and progress towards recovery without being limited to researcher-selected prompts.
-Analyses of the acoustic characteristics of their check-ins may yield independent measures of their affective state [83,84], including the potential for measuring affect outside of a participant’s conscious awareness.
+In this study, we included a second and more novel daily active sensing method, audio check-ins.
+These audio check-ins have great potential as a rich source of information about participants’ daily experiences.
+Natural language processing of transcripts of their check-ins can provide a novel window into their thoughts [79-82].
+These audio check-ins provided participants with the opportunity to share more openly and candidly (ie, without close-ended questions) their thoughts, feelings, and progress toward recovery without being limited to researcher-selected prompts.
+Analyses of the acoustic characteristics of their check-ins may yield independent measures of their affective state [83,84], including the potential for measuring affect outside the participant’s conscious awareness.

-Unfortunately, overall participant adherence to the daily audio check-ins was relatively low (on average 54.3% of audio check-ins completed) and 1.9% of the sample (3/154) did not complete any check-ins throughout their entire study period.
-Participants’ free-response evaluations of this method highlighted some concerns that could be addressed in the future to increase adherence (e.g., timing of the check-ins, technical issues with recording and sending check-ins, use of the same prompt for all check-ins).
+Unfortunately, overall participant adherence to the daily audio check-ins was relatively low (on average, 54.3% of audio check-ins were completed) and 1.9% (3/154) of the sample did not complete any check-ins throughout their entire study period.
+Participants’ free-response evaluations of this method highlighted some concerns that could be addressed in the future to increase adherence (eg, timing of the check-ins, technical issues with recording and sending check-ins, and use of the same prompt for all check-ins).
 However, privacy issues related to recording the audio check-in were also reported by many participants.